pixelsdb/pixels/README.md

 ## Installation in AWS

-Create an EC2 Ubuntu-20.04 instance with x86 arch and at least 20GB root volume.
+Create an EC2 Ubuntu-20.04 or 22.04 instance with x86 arch and at least 20GB root volume.
 8GB or larger memory is recommended.
 Login the instance as `ubuntu` user, and install the following components.

 ### Install JDK
-Install JDK 17.0 in the EC2 instance:
+Install JDK 17.0 in the EC2 instance (JDK 8.0 is not needed as we have already built Pixels in local machine):
 ```bash
 sudo apt install openjdk-17-jdk openjdk-17-jre
 ```